paaljoachim/Red-beans-site/README.md

 # Red-site-test
 This is a test site that I made using the Beans Framework.
+Meant for testing and learning.

 It contains lots of widget locations.
 4 menu locations.
 Various experimenting.